-The headwaters of the most primitive river in the Lower 48 are located on the Bitterroot National Forest in the Frank Church – River of No Return Wilderness.
-The majority of the river however flows through the Selway – Bitterroot Wilderness on the Nez Perce National Forest.
+The headwaters of the most primitive river in the Lower 48 are located on the Bitterroot National Forest in the Frank Church-River of No Return Wilderness.
+The majority of the river, however, flows through the Selway-Bitterroot Wilderness on the Nez Perce National Forest.
 A large portion of the river is designated Wild, with a Recreation designation for the lower portion of the river.
-The Selway River canyon contains steep, rugged side slopes with a mixture of ponderosa pine, Doug fir, and grand fir.
+The Selway River canyon contains steep, rugged side slopes with a mixture of ponderosa pine, Douglas fir, and grand fir.
 The river contains crucial habitat for Bull trout and Chinook salmon.
 It also contains one of the last remaining strains of wild steelhead in the Lower 48 not affected by hatcheries.
-The Selway and Lochsa River confluence form the Middle Fork Clearwater.
+The Selway and Lochsa River confluence forms the Middle Fork Clearwater.

 Middle Fork Clearwater River

 The headwaters of the Middle Fork are the confluence of the Selway and Lochsa Rivers on the Clearwater National Forest.
 The section of river from Lowell, downstream to Kooskia, is designated Recreation.
 The river provides important habitat for Bull trout, steelhead and Chinook salmon.
-The Northwest Passage Scenic byway parallels this river too.
-The lower Clearwater empties into the Lower Snake River in Lewiston, ID. and Clarkston, WA.
-Note the Lewis & Clark reference due to the historic expedition traveling through the area.
+The Northwest Passage Scenic byway parallels this river, too.
+The lower Clearwater empties into the Lower Snake River at Lewiston, ID and Clarkston, WA.
+(Note the Lewis & Clark reference due to the historic expedition traveling through the area.)

-The below rivers overlap with our mission area and are protected under the Wild & Scenic Rivers Act.
+The following rivers overlap with our mission area, and are protected under the Wild & Scenic Rivers Act.

-Its headwaters are found deep in the Bitterroot Mountains on the Saint Joe National Forest in North Idaho.
-From its beginnings at Saint Joe Lake, the river is designated Wild for roughly twenty-six miles, and then Recreation, until being joined by the North Fork Saint Joe.
-The river provides important habitat for Westslope – cutthroat and Bull trout.
+Its headwaters are found deep in the Bitterroot Mountains on the St. Joe National Forest in North Idaho.
+From its beginnings at St. Joe Lake, the river is designated Wild for roughly twenty-six miles, and then Recreation, until being joined by the North Fork St. Joe.
+The river provides important habitat for Westslope cutthroat and Bull trout.